 So, when you're shaving with Merkur razor double edge razors, you know you've got something substantial in your hands, something that has stood the test of time, gives a comfortable and a smooth shave everytime.

-The Merkur Futur razor is so loved because when it gives a close shave, almost as close as a straight razor at the most aggressive levels.
+The Merkur Futur razor is well-loved as the best shaving razor for men because when it gives a close shave, almost as close as a straight razor at the most aggressive levels—a total upgrade from plastic razors.

 Merkur Futur Adjustable Settings